The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 National and local reporters from the BBC were in attendance at the Dairy Show on October 2, 2024, to report on the staffing difficulties farmers and growers are facing.

 Talking to BBC Points West, which covers parts of Wiltshire, Gloucestershire, Somerset and Dorset, Ruthie spoke about how even the larger employers in the sector are struggling to find staff with the right skills.
-You can watch that full clip above and read the BBC’s business report on the story too.
+You can watch the full clip above and read the BBC’s business report on the story too.

 Ruthie was also interviewed for BBC Radio 4’s Farming Today, where she spoke about how the stereotypes around farming are still putting people off the sector.

-You can listen to the report below, or visit the BBC website to listen to the whole episode
+You can listen to the report below or visit the BBC website to listen to the whole episode

 The end of the employee lifecycle is a chance to start something new